Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 Yes.

-If you're a lefty and we get uh a fascist government, yes, or just a normal government, they'll come after you just as easily.
+If you're a lefty and we get a fascist government or just a normal government, they'll come after you just as easily.

 Yeah.

-Uh uh the the NHS has sunk hundreds of billions at this point, trying to modernise its IT systems.
+The NHS has sunk hundreds of billions at this point, trying to modernize its IT systems.

 This will be the same.

-So, in fact, number eleven is the thing that the probably thing that thing save us from this is that it's inefficiencies will just consume the budget before it actually comes online.
+So in fact, number 11 is the thing that the probably thing that will save us from this is that its inefficiencies will just consume the budget before it actually comes online.

-Um twelve administrative drag, that's something you mentioned earlier on about businesses constantly having to verify customers.
+That's something you mentioned early on about businesses constantly having to verify customers.

-So um yeah, uh you know, I and and and the way I look at it is look, I have a I have a heritage in this country that goes back thousands of years.
+So yeah, you know, and the way I look at it is, look, I have a heritage in this country that goes back thousands of years.

 I don't need to ask permission from my government, a globalist, temporary globalist government, if I'm allowed to live or work here.